ta3ag/lbd/docs/BackendTutorial/source/install.rst

   /Applications/Graphviz.app/Contents/MacOS/:/Users/Jonathan/llvm/release/
   cmake_release_build/bin/Debug

-The Graphviz information for llvm is in the section "SelectionDAG Instruction Selection Process" of [#]_ and the section "Viewing graphs while debugging code" of [#]_.
+The Graphviz information for llvm is at section "SelectionDAG Instruction Selection Process" " of "The LLVM Target-Independent Code Generator" here [#]_ and at section "Viewing graphs while debugging code" of "LLVM Programmer’s Manual" here [#]_.
 TextWrangler is for edit file with line number display and dump binary file like the obj file, \*.o, that will be generated in chapter of Generating object files if you havn't gobjdump available.